-On behalf of the faculty, residents and staff of the Department of Otolaryngology-Head and Neck Surgery at KU, I welcome you to our website.
-We are proud of our history and look forward to a future of continued growth in our clinical, research and educational endeavors.
-Our goals are to be amongst the nation's leaders in innovative and patient centric care.
-Patient satisfaction is as important to us as our surgical outcomes, and our faculty and staff recognize the great sacrifices many of our patients undergo to come to Kansas City for their treatment.
+On behalf of the faculty, residents, and staff of the Department of Otolaryngology-Head and Neck Surgery at KU, I welcome you to our website.
+We are proud of our history and look forward to continued growth.
+Our goal is to be among the nation's leaders in innovative and patient-centric care, research and education in Otolaryngology.
+Soon, we will be expanding into a new, state-of-the-art building designed specifically for Otolaryngology, Neurosciences, and Surgical Oncology.
+Our faculty come from all over the country and are recognized leaders in their subspecialties.
+Whether it be sinus surgery, head and neck cancer, care of the voice, pediatric care, allergy treatments, or hearing loss surgery, all of our providers share the same principles.
+Patient satisfaction is as important to us as our treatment outcomes, and our faculty and staff recognize the great sacrifices many of our patients undergo to come to Kansas City for their treatment.

 Alexander Chiu, M.D.